Growth Hacking

 Growth is a mindset – it’s not about implementing a certain tactic.
 It’s about seeing what works and what doesn’t – and why.
 Accordingly, growth hacking is about documentation and leaving something behind.

-For example, we recently documented a pretty successful automation that helped us fill an entire class for our Growth Hacking University, and made it public.
+For example, we documented a pretty successful automation that helped us fill an entire class for our Growth Hacking University, and made it public.
 From the PDF creation to the testings and the man-hours needed for every step, you can take a look at the entire process here: How a Single Automation Helped Us Fill Up an Entire Class.

 In practice, growth hacking is mostly about three things: the funnel, the process, and the skillset.